Welcome to Beatrix Potter Class!

 Our class has been named after the well-known children’s author Beatrix Potter.
 She was born in London in 1842.
 She is the writer behind all the Peter Rabbit stories which were inspired by her love of nature.

-Our theme for this term will be based around ‘Who we are’.
-We can use this to help us get to know each other over the first terms.
+We will be continuing our lines of inquiry through this theme.
+We can use this to help us get to know each other over the first Modules.
 Our focus will be on human relationships, including families, friends, communities and cultures.

-As part of the IB PYP, we have the six transdisciplinary themes that help teachers to develop a programme of inquiry into these important concepts.
-Each term, we focus on one of these themes, this term is ‘Who We Are’.
+As part of the IB PYP, we have the six (Reception covers four of these throughout the year) transdisciplinary themes that help teachers to develop a programme of inquiry into these important concepts.
+Each term, we focus on one of these themes, this module we will be continuing our theme ‘Who We Are’.

 Below are the six transdisciplinary themes that are covered throughout the year by the whole school: